6 ways to prevent exhaustion while working from home

 3. Set strict work hours

 Sure, the possibility to plan your own work schedule is one of the main benefits of working from home, but that is a skill that can be mastered with time.
-At the beginning of the pandemic, many people, that haven’t been used to working from home, overworked because they were unable to set boundaries.
+At the beginning of the pandemic, many people, that haven’t been used to working from home, were overworked because they were unable to set boundaries.

 You have to set strict work hours, letting your co-worker know that you’re available from X to Y, and after a certain hour they can’t bother you with questions about work.
 You can also turn off all the notifications on your work-related apps and block your work email on the Internet browser you use until the morning, so you don’t have the urge to check for any incoming emails.